Tarun-Rajan99/MSc-Project/02_reading/clustering.md

 previous clusterings.They call this the over-time stabilityand introduced it, because small changes between twotimestamps could develop to huge changes over several timesteps.
 - They note an intuitive ideafor achieving a temporal linkage would be to simplycompare clustering pairs of successive points in time.
 This approach would strongly weight variation between two points in time and neglect long-term change.
 - Also, the index would be stronglynegatively affected by separations or merges of clusters ofsuccessive time points.
 Even when comparing clusteringpairs of all different time points these problems would persist.
+- CLOSE takes the over-time stability as well as the quality of a clustering,to give an overall rating for an over-time clustering.

 ---

 **Title:**